-Outside of ‘in-house' duties, Jacqui is an effective and committed electorate MP.
-She knows her entire electorate and its capabilities well, travelling often on highways, byways and farm tracks to maintain regular contact with rural and urban citizens alike.
+Outside of her 'in-house' duties, Ms Dean is an effective and committed electorate MP.
+She knows the Waitaki and its capabilities and is often seen travelling on highways, byways and farm tracks to maintain regular contact with rural and urban citizens alike.
 She views such contact as vital to her role of ensuring the concerns of the people she represents are heard by the nation's decision makers.